aivancloud/Azure-resume/README.md

 Functions has this feature called bindings allowing us to connect other resources to my function i.e Azure Cosmos DB bindings to the function and viewing counter data via the function
-A simple HTTP trigger function command in the terminal runs the Azure function
+A simple HTTP trigger function command in the terminal runs the Azure function A HTTP triggered Azure Functions with Cosmos DB input and output binding.
+The Function is triggered, it retrieves the CosmosDB item, add +1 to it, and saves it and returns its value to the caller.

 3.Setting up CosmosDB bindings
 Multiple challenges: